Vegan in Greece: A Complete Travel Guide For 2024!

 Eating vegan in Greece: final thoughts

-So, as you can see you will definitely not go hungry as a vegan in Greece!
-Be sure to also try the local spirits in Greece like Raki, Ouzo and Tsipouro and local Greek wine and coffee.
+However, be sure to also try the local spirits in Greece like Raki, Ouzo, and Tsipouro and local Greek wine and coffee.
+They might not be very healthy but are a part of typical Greek culture too!

 As I said before, this list is comprehensive but non-exhaustive so if you come across any other vegan dishes during your travels in Greece please let me know in the comments below or drop me a message through my contact page